Storm alert: several rivers in the northeast at risk of overflowing

 Continued rain until Friday

-Throughout Thursday afternoon, evening, and night, and all day Friday, the easterly winds will continue to bring widespread rain, moving from the sea towards the land and accompanied by mud.
-The most affected areas will be the coast, pre-coastal areas, northeast, Castellón, and northern Catalonia.
-However, the showers could be locally heavier in other areas, such as central Catalonia, western Catalonia, and the south of the region.
+Throughout Friday, the easterly winds will continue to bring widespread rain, moving from the sea towards the land and again accompanied by mud.
+The most affected areas will be the coast, pre-coastal areas, the Ebro Valley, the northeast, Castellón, and Northern Catalonia.
+However, the showers could be locally heavier in other areas, such as Central Catalonia, the Ponent region, and the south of the country.
 Meteocat has issued a weather alert for showers that could produce more than 20 liters per square meter in just half an hour.

 Some showers will also arrive in the Balearic Islands and the rest of the Valencian Community, although more scattered and weak.
 Pay attention once again to the snowfall on the southern slopes of the Pyrenees, especially in the far east.
 In areas like eastern Ripollès or Conflent, between half a meter and a meter of new snow could accumulate at higher elevations during this period.
 The snow level will descend from 2,000 to 1,700 meters.